 SOPs - Standard Operation Procedures¶

-In order for Constellation to be deployed, the following resources & settings are either not codified or are done outside of Terraform:
+In order for Constellation to be deployed, the following resources and settings are either not codified or are managed outside of Terraform:

-- Constellation AWS Accounts including SSO -> will be done by constellation/aws-management
+- Constellation AWS Accounts including SSO -> Managed by constellation/aws-management

-- Constellation Roles (Engineering & Admin) -> will be done by constellation/aws-management
+- Constellation Roles (Engineering & Admin) -> Managed by constellation/aws-management

-- Azure App Registrations (Constellation-ArgoCD & Constellation-Grafana); Secrets in AWS SM -> should be done using the Azure Provider, need an SP with appropriate RBAC
+- Azure App Registrations (Constellation-ArgoCD & Constellation-Grafana); Secrets in AWS SM -> Should be done using the Azure Provider; requires an SP with appropriate RBAC

-clear-route/constellation-iacGHA IAM role for TF provisioning; currently here -> will be done by constellation/aws-management- Constellation Github App created by hand (used by ArgoCD)
+clear-route/constellation-iacGHA IAM role for TF provisioning; currently here -> Will be done by constellation/aws-management- Constellation Github App created manually (used by ArgoCD)

 Postgres Snapshot Creation & Restore¶